Serving as a catalyst for community transformation through quality

 In 1984, a group of artists formed the North Lansing Art Association (NLAA) which was renamed the Old Town Business & Art Development Association (OTBADA) to eventually become the Michigan Institute for Contemporary Art (MICA) with a mission to catalyze community transformation through the arts.

-For another 100 years, the area fl ourished enriched with the addition with the hispanic community.
-But, like many American cities in the 1960’s and 1970’s, the neighborhood began losing residents, businesses, and customers as more people moved to the suburbs.
-The area languished as many storefronts, businesses, homes and buildings became vacant and were abandoned and boarded up.
+For another 100 years, the area flourished and was enriched by the addition of the Hispanic community.
+But, like many American cities in the 1960s and 1970s, the neighborhood began losing residents, businesses, and customers as more people moved to the suburbs.
+The area languished as many storefronts, businesses, homes, and buildings became vacant, abandoned, and boarded up.

 Between 1978 and 1990, artists and young entrepreneurs started restoring many of the district’s historic buildings.

-During the early 1990’s, visioning sessions led by the Business & Art Development Association, coordinated by MessageMakers and supported by the Local Initiatives Support Corporation were held to frame the values, identify key assets and develop a vision for the district.
-A special effort was made to engage a wide array of stakeholders from the neighborhood, including artists, property owners, business owners, residents, local and regional governments, the universities, historians, architects and other talents and resources from around the state and country.
-During the visioning process, they named the neighborhood Old Town, acknowledging its historical significance to the region and focused on developing the art, retail and creative services sectors with an emphasis on enhancing an arts-centric community.
+During the early 1990s, visioning sessions led by the Business & Art Development Association, coordinated by MessageMakers, and supported by the Local Initiatives Support Corporation were held to frame the values, identify key assets, and develop a vision for the district.
+A special effort was made to engage a wide array of stakeholders from the neighborhood, including artists, property owners, business owners, residents, local and regional governments, universities, historians, architects, and other talents and resources from around the state and country.
+During the visioning process, they named the neighborhood Old Town, acknowledging its historical significance to the region, and focus on developing the art, retail, and creative services sectors with an emphasis on enhancing an arts-centric community.

 OtherWise Art Gallery was opened in 1992 as the organization’s headquarters.
 OtherWise showcased the works of artists from around the world.
 It hosted poetry events and for seven years was a venue for live concerts, featuring the first public performances by many startup, basement and garage bands.